markekraus/PSRAW/docs/Module/about_RedditApplicationType.md

 Describes the RedditApplicationType Enum

 # LONG DESCRIPTION
 The `RedditApplicationType` enumerator represents the available option for applications registered in Reddit.
 To register an application go to https://ssl.reddit.com/prefs/apps . `RedditApplicationType` is used by the Type property of the `RedditApplication` class.

 For more information on Reddit OAuth App Types see https://github.com/reddit/reddit/wiki/OAuth2-App-Types

-The `RedditApplicationType` Enumerator is imported automatically when you import the PSRAW module.

 # Fields